 The over-the-shoulder video

 Over the shoulder, demonstrations are some of the best videos to add to landing pages promoting software.
-Not only do they offer the most transparent demonstrations of your product, but they are also a very easy DIY video, as all you need is screen recording software and a microphone.
+Not only do they offer the most transparent demonstrations of your product, but they are also a very easy DIY video, as all you need is an online screen recorder and a microphone.